io12/BootMine/README.md

 ## Installing

-This 512-byte file `bootmine`, can be written to the first sector of a floppy disk (or USB drive), with a command like `dd if=bootmine of=/dev/sdb`.
+This 512-byte file `bootmine.img`, can be written to the first sector of a floppy disk (or USB drive), with a command like `dd if=bootmine.img of=/dev/sdb`.
 Keep in mind that this will effectively destroy all data on the drive.

 ### Emulation